 Finally, if you need work on your back teeth, to move teeth vertically or to rotate teeth, you might prefer braces.
 By making an appointment with Comfort Dental Care and Orthodontics today, our staff will be able to determine which method is right for you to achieve your desired results.

 If you are interested in receiving orthodontic care to improve your overall oral health, contact Comfort Dental Care and Orthodontics today to schedule a complimentary consultation.
-With offices in Crestview, Pensacola, and Santa Rosa Beach, our professional team can help you decide whether braces or Invisalign® are right for you.
+With offices in Crestview, Pensacola, Santa Rosa Beach and Mary Esther, our professional team can help you decide whether braces or Invisalign® are right for you.